CryptoHideCoin/YellowPaper/README.md

-# Main
+# Crypto Hide Coin

-Index repository of Crypto Hide Coin Project
+Main repository of the Project